1. Management Myths:

 Reality: poor up-front definition is the major cause of failed software efforts.

-b.
-Project requirements continually change, but change can be easily accommodated because software is flexible.
+requirements continually change, but change can be easily accommodated because

 Reality: It is true that software requirements change, but the impact of change project schedule and planning will disturb.